3-PSCR/3-PSCR.github.io/make.md

 # D. Joining the cores - casting the main segment

 Here we take the six cores and cast them together into the main segment.
+The accompanying video section can be found [here](https://www.youtube.com/watch?v=OZO1ZJPx1xQ&t=817s).
 We use the following:

 - 6x cores cast above
 - 3x Mould Wall